pisa-engine/pisa/test/docker/tutorial/instructions.md

         --content-fields text \
         -o /workdir/wikir

-This time, it will take a while to index, as the collection is larger.
+This time, it will take a while to index, as this collection contains roughly 370,000 documents.
+The collection will also have to be downloaded (~165 MiB) before the indexing starts.
+That said, the entire command shouldn't run much longer than a couple of minutes.

 Once it finishes, we can query the index.
 To avoid passing the index location as a command argument, we can change directory to where the